AndersLemme/audio_detection/README.md

 # Notes of previous work.. (for myself)
 locally:
-2. Popop folder contains machine learning scipts and models.
+Popop folder contains machine learning scipts and models.
  - I think that i used au1 for feature extraction and au2 for model training.

+MFCC[0] represents the overall energy (sometimes excluded for CNNs to avoid energy bias).

 ---